mesonbuild/meson/docs/markdown/snippets/kwargdict.md

   include_directories: include_directories('inc'))
 ```

-That is, Mesn will expand the dictionary given to `kwargs` as if the
+That is, Meson will expand the dictionary given to `kwargs` as if the
 entries in it had been given as keyword arguments directly.

 Note that any individual argument can be specified either directly or
-with the `kwarg`` dict but not both.
+with the `kwarg` dict but not both.
 If a key is specified twice, it
 is a hard error.